Feast (The Creatures album)

 Feast is the debut studio album by British duo the Creatures, composed of Siouxsie Sioux and musician Budgie, then-members of the band Siouxsie and the Banshees.
-It reached No. 17 in the UK Albums Chart and the "Miss the Girl" single peaked at No. 21.
+It reached No. 17 in the UK Albums Chart and the single "Miss the Girl" peaked at No. 21.
 With their first album, the band embraced exotica, including "waves crashing on beaches", "found-sound effects from nature" and local Hawaiian chanters.
 Critic Ned Raggett described it as "a lush, tropical experience".

 Recording and music

 Siouxsie and Budgie decided where to record the album by randomly placing a pin on a map of the world; the result was the U.S. state of Hawaii.
 Several songs are about their experiences in that region, including "Festival of Colours" and "A Strutting Rooster".